syncpoint/basemap.at/README.md

 ![TileServer GL Dashboard](images/tileserver-gl.png)

 Click on the __Vector__ link on the dashboard in order to view your styled vector tiles.
-Depending on the correctness of the metadata in the VTPK file and the style rules (especially ```minzoom``` and ```maxzoom```) your viewpoint my be out of scope and you will only see a white page.
+Depending on the correctness of the metadata in the VTPK file and the style rules (especially ```minzoom``` and ```maxzoom```) your viewpoint may be out of scope and you will only see a white page.
 Please change the zoom level and the coordinates in the browser url accordingly.

 The result is beautiful and available offline: